Delph: Culture

-Delph is mentioned in the song "This One's For Now" by the band Half Man Half Biscuit on their 2014 album Urge for Offal.
-The legendary landmark above Delph 'St Thomas Church at The Heights' was featured in the blockbuster movie "A Monster Calls" starring Liam Neeson.
+Delph is mentioned in the song "This One's For Now" by the band Half Man Half Biscuit, on their 2014 album Urge for Offal.

+Transport

 Delph railway station was opened in 1851 as part of the London and North Western Railway route from Oldham to Delph.
-The station closed in May 1955, when the Delph Donkey passenger train service to Delph via Greenfield was withdrawn.
+The station closed in May 1955, when the Delph Donkey passenger train service via Greenfield was withdrawn.

+Local bus services are operated primarily by Stagecoach Manchester and Diamond North West (as part of the Bee Network).
+Routes run to Oldham, Ashton-Under-Lyne, Stalybridge and other parts of Saddleworth.

-The A62 road runs just south of the village and was previously the main thoroughfare from Manchester and Oldham into Huddersfield and Leeds, although now sees comparatively lower traffic levels upon the opening of the M62 around 5 miles north of Delph.
-Local buses run to Oldham and Ashton-Under-Lyne.
+The A62 road runs just south of the village and was previously the main thoroughfare from Manchester and Oldham into Huddersfield and Leeds.
+The road now sees comparatively lower traffic levels since the opening of the M62 motorway, which passes around 5 miles north of Delph.